The billion dollar question: How can Temu sell products so cheaply?

 CHICAGO (CBS) – The online shopping platform Temu spent millions of dollars recently for a Super Bowl advertisement that ran several times.

-The app is also ranked as the top downloaded free shopping app on both Google Play and Apple's App store.
-Google indicates its Temu app has more than 100 million downloads and has 2.5 million reviews, giving the app a 4.7 out of 5 stars.
-The App store shows close to one million reviews, with the same overall rating.
+The app is also ranked as the top downloaded free shopping app on both Google Play and Apple's App Store.
+Google indicates its Temu app has over 100 million downloads and 2.5 million reviews, giving the app 4.7 out of 5 stars.
+The App Store shows nearly one million reviews with the same overall rating.

 Bargain-basement prices attract shoppers to Temu.